 Repurpose your LED device

-“You can take your home-use LED mask down to any part of the body that needs healing,” says Vargas.
-These devices emit different types of red or near-infrared light which both speed up skin healing and help to reduce inflammation.
-While the chest, arms and tummy are all popular areas to treat, it’s worth targeting the upper back too, suggests Vargas.
-“It’s common to have had a sunburn there and, as a result, you’ll get a loss of elasticity that’s very noticeable around the bra line.”
-Look for devices that are flexible and can work on different body parts, advises Dr. Gross.
+“You can take your home-use LED mask down to any part of the body that needs healing,” says A-list aesthetician Joanna Vargas.
+While the chest, arms and tummy are all popular areas to treat, it’s worth targeting the upper back, too, adds Vargas.
+“It’s common to have experienced sunburn there and, as a result, you’ll get a loss of elasticity that’s very noticeable around the bra line.”
+The LED blue light is also excellent for treating breakouts on the back and chest.
+Look for devices that are flexible and can work on different body parts, advises Dr. Dennis Gross.
 “You really want the LED to be flush against the skin in order to achieve maximum light penetration.”

-After applying a sheet mask, use up any leftover serum to replenish parched areas of your body.
-First, soak up any excess serum found within the packet with your mask, then gently rub it in circles over the area you want to concentrate on.
-Try a vitamin-C-based treatment to pep up dull, dehydrated elbows.
-Shapland suggests massaging a moisture-rich sheet mask over typically dry shins.
-“The skin here is very thin so it needs plenty of rich but not heavy hydration.”
+After applying a sheet mask, soak up any excess serum found lingering within the packet (there’s usually a lot) and gently rub it in circles over the area you want to concentrate on.
+Try a vitamin-C-based treatment to pep up dull, dehydrated elbows, or Vargas suggests massaging a moisture-rich sheet mask over typically dry shins.
+“The skin here is very thin, so it needs plenty of rich but not heavy hydration.”

 Don’t forget your cleavage

-“It’s very common to get both vertical and horizontal lines under and between your breasts, due to your sleeping position,” says Vargas.
-“Take the products you use on your face down to your chest, cleavage and underside of the breasts to address texture changes and the loss of elasticity that become more pronounced over time.”
-Serums and masks containing omegas, peptides and hyaluronic acid will help to strengthen the delicate skin there and plump out lines.
-Use a rolled-up face cloth or hand towel placed in between your breasts while sleeping for even more wrinkle prevention.
+“It’s very common to get both vertical and horizontal lines under and between your breasts due to your sleeping position,” says Vargas.
+“Take the products you use on your face down to your chest, cleavage and underside of the breasts to address texture changes and loss of elasticity.”
+For even more wrinkle prevention, roll up a face cloth or hand towel and place it between your breasts before going to sleep.